LiberPH/LiberPH.github.io/_posts/2018-09-27-Sparks-big-bug.md

 ```
 There is not any problem at all O.o.

-So, given Spark and python incompatibilities the "best" way to go is to use a UDF to parse both dates to be compared to strings.
-I'm going to omit my udf and only show how I declared it like an UDF:
+So, given Spark and python incompatibilities I thought the "best" way to go was to use an UDF to parse both dates to be compared into strings.
+I'm going to omit my udf that recieves two strings and only show how I declared it like an UDF:
 ```python
 compare_date_udf = F.udf(lambda a,b: compare_date(a,b), IntegerType())
 ```